+As volatility continues in the markets, it is important to remember that investing is a long-term process.
+While difficult, it is often wise to remain vigilant and informed during periods of stress but avoid the temptation to try to react on emotion as it often leads to suboptimal outcomes.
 As always, we feel that the best way for you to reach your financial goals is to consistently adhere to a disciplined and patient investment strategy.
-We urge investors to seek investments based on a sound asset allocation strategy, a long-term perspective and regular conversations with a financial professional.
+We urge investors to seek investments based on a sound asset allocation strategy, and a long-term perspective and regular conversations.
+Nationwide Funds encourages you to speak regularly with a financial professional to ensure that your portfolio maintains the right balance for your goals.
 At Nationwide, we continue to take a steady approach to seeking long-term growth.
 We remain confident in our ability to help investors navigate the markets for years to come.
 Thank you for investing with us.
 We deeply value your trust.